 Once a smoker decides to quit, there are many programs to use that have proven successful at helping people stop smoking.
 Some different ways to quit smoking include:

 Quitting cold turkey.
 To quit cold turkey means to stop smoking completely and, often, abruptly, without using any smoking cessation aids.

 Using nicotine replacements.
 Nicotine substitutes replace the nicotine that the body gets from smoking.
 Substitutes for nicotine include:

 Taking medication.
 Bupropion (Zyban) is a nicotine-free oral medication designed to decrease urges for cigarettes and alleviate withdrawal symptoms.
-Varencline (Chantix) is another prescription medication to help people stop smoking.
-The FDA has released warnings about varencline, however.
-People using varencline should be carefully monitored by their physician for behavior and mood changes; patients should contact their physician immediately if they notice these changes.
+Varenicline (Chantix) is another prescription medication to help people stop smoking.
+The FDA has released warnings about Varenicline, however.
+People using Varenicline should be carefully monitored by their physician for behavior and mood changes; patients should contact their physician immediately if they notice these changes.
 In addition, patients should inform their physician if they have a history of mental illness, depression, or kidney problems.

 Calling a “quitline.”
 A quitline is a free telephone service.
 A quitline provides a smoker with access to information on smoking cessation, advice on how to quit, and support for smokers going through the quitting process.
 Quitlines often work well in combination with other smoking cessation programs.

 Joining a support group.
 Many organizations, hospitals, and state programs offer free classes or support groups that are led by trained smoking cessation counselors.

 Another option for a support group is through an online group.
 Online smoking cessation programs offer guidelines on quitting smoking, online discussion groups, and access to a smoking cessation counselor.

 The benefits of quitting smoking begin immediately.
 The body begins healing as soon as 20 minutes after quitting.

 For more information, please read this brochure from the American Heart Association®.